gabrielmoral/aws-solution-architect-associate-exam-notes/CloudFormation.md

 #### CloudFormation

-It is a way of completely scripting your cloud environment.
+It is a way of scripting your cloud environment infrastructure.

 Quick Start is a bunch of CloudFormation templates already built by AWS allowing you to create complex environments very quickly.